 Body Language: Ultimate Guide Part 2

 The aim of this blog series is to help you learn to use your entire body as an instrument of speech.
 As you read on, you’ll learn how nonverbal messages affect an audience and how to make your body speak as eloquently as your words.
-Step by step you’ll learn about body language in terms of energy, posture, gestures and eye contact.
+Step by step you’ll learn about four important elements of body language:

-If you are new to the Body Language blog series get started with part 1 here.
+If you are new to the body language series you can catchup with part 1 here.

 Here is the Toastmasters definition: